 - Management has skin in the game and substantial ownership.

-The more recent performance from year 2000 until 20th of April 2020 looks like this:
+The more recent performance from the year 2000 until the 20th of April 2020 looks like this:

 Investor AB is an investment company, they are not operators, which they leave to the local management.
-However, they only invest in companies where they can obtain a substantial ownership and board participation.
-This means they to certain extent take a “hands-off” approach in how to run the daily businesses.
+However, they only invest in companies where they can obtain substantial ownership and board participation.

 - Listed core investments (69% of total assets)